 "And whoever does evil or wrongs himself but afterward seeks Allah's forgiveness, he will find Allah Oft-Forgiving, Most Merciful."
 (Quran 4:110)

 Repentance is an act of worship done by the prophets, messengers and all pious predecessors.

-Just like the air we breathe in, Allah’s encompassing mercy, blessings, compassion, generosity, protection and forgiveness are descended on us every minute, every second.
+Just like the air we breathe in, God's encompassing mercy, blessings, compassion, generosity, protection and forgiveness are descended on us every minute, every second.
 Shouldn't we all ask Allah for forgiveness and show our obedience before the door of repentance is closed on us?

-O Allah, I seek your forgiveness for every sin that Your pen recorded and Your knowledge encompassed - every one that I have committed and that I am to commit until the end of my life.
+O God, I seek your forgiveness for every sin that Your pen recorded and Your knowledge encompassed - every mistake that I have committed and that I am to commit until the end of my life.
 I seek Your forgiveness for all my sins: the first and the last, the intentional and the unintentional, the few and the many, the minor and the major, the subtle and the noticeable, the past and the recent, the secret and the open and public - and all those I am to commit throughout my life.